Steve Keirn: Retirement and post-career (2001–present)

 Since the late 1980s, Keirn has run a school to train wrestlers.
 Originally located in Tampa, Florida, Keirn's "Professional Wrestling School of Hard Knocks" is now located in Brandon, Florida.

 Keirn helped train many wrestlers, including Mike Awesome, Dennis Knight, Diamond Dallas Page, Dustin Rhodes, Tracy Smothers, and Roman Reigns.
 The school was incorporated into the WWE's developmental territory, Florida Championship Wrestling, which opened on June 26, 2007, and Keirn was named President of FCW and made regular appearances on FCW television.

 His last match was on December 10, 2007, at the 15th Anniversary Raw participating in a Battle Royal where he was eliminated from the match by Sgt.
 Slaughter.
 On August 14, 2012, FCW was discontinued and the WWE Performance Center opened on July 11, 2013.

+On May 9, 2026, Keirn was shown and acknowledged in the crowd at Backlash.

 Autobiography

 On March 10, 2023, Keirn's autobiography, The Keirn Chronicles Volume One: The Fabulous Wrestling Life of Steve Keirn, was released.
 The book is coauthored by Ian Douglass, a contributor to the autobiographies of Dan Severn, Hornswoggle, Bugsy McGraw and Brian Blair, and it includes forewords from Stan Lane and CM Punk, and an afterword from Natalya Neidhart.
 The book was a finalist for Best Pro Wrestling Book in the 2023 Wrestling Observer Newsletter Awards.

 The second edition of Keirn's memoirs, The Keirn Chronicles Volume Two: The Phenomenal Wrestling Resurgence of Steve Keirn, was released on April 15, 2024.
 This book was also coauthored by Ian Douglass, and includes a foreword from Drew McIntyre and an afterword from Ted DiBiase.